You’ve seen the ISO button, but do you know what it does?

 There are two primary reasons why you don’t want to shoot at high ISO settings.

 - Noise/grain – Do you hate when your photos come out noisy?
 Many photographers strive to have as “clean” of photos as possible with little noise.
 There is a direct relationship between noise and ISO.
 The higher the ISO setting, the more noise you will see in your photos.
-Need to remove some grain from your photos?
-Read this tutorial.
+Read this tutorial if you need to remove some grain from your photos.

 How much noise?
 That will depend on your camera.